 After upgrade old IUSR_ accounts are not removed from the system, although they are no longer used.

-If shared application pool is used, application pool user can be included in huge amount of groups (depending on number of subscriptions assigned to application pool).
+If the shared application pool is used, application pool user can be included in a huge amount of groups (depending on a number of subscriptions assigned to application pool).
 Such user might not be able to authenticate because the token that is generated during authentication attempts has a fixed maximum size.

 Switch some or all websites to Dedicated IIS application pool.